 Women who have been treated for breast cancer need careful follow-up to monitor for recurrence, as it is important to detect it early if it does occur.
-We have found several tumor markers useful for early detection of breast cancer recurrence and we utilize the most advanced laboratory tests to measure these tumor markers.
+We have found several tumor markers useful for early detection of breast cancer recurrence.
 These markers are proteins that will be present in the blood when a metastatic tumor begins to grow after local control of the disease.
 When tumor markers demonstrate recurrence, we may recommend chemotherapy, anti-hormone therapy or immunotherapy.

 By testing your blood for CEA (carcinoembryonic antigen), we can often pick up a very early primary or recurrent breast cancer.
 Depending on your risk of breast cancer, this test may become part of your routine screening beginning at age 35.